 - in applications requesting access to or information from the Register including certificates

-- at the time of purchase of a BDM product.
+- when you purchase a BDM product.

 Use and disclosure